 Santa Barbara South Coast Real Estate Update

 A limited supply of available properties along the South Coast of Santa Barbara County is keeping values higher than one might expect as compared to many inland areas of California and most areas of the United States.
-On the South Coast of Santa Barbara County as of March 8th there were only 279 active House/PUD listings (up from 64 in February) and 94 active Condominium listings (up from 71 in February) available for purchase.
-Generally, there is much more inventory available in the higher price ranges than in the lower ranges as 103 (37%) of the 279 active House/PUD listings are located in Montecito and Hope Ranch (with the tragedy in Montecito taken into account).
+While the appreciation rate along the South Coast seems to have softened in general, there are still some areas where multiple offers are commonplace.
+On the South Coast of Santa Barbara County as of October 7th there were 427 active House/PUD listings (up from 415 in September) and 133 active Condominium listings available for purchase (down from 135 in September).
+Generally, there is much more inventory available in the higher price ranges than in the lower ranges as 129 (30%) of the 427 active House/PUD listings are located in Montecito and Hope Ranch.
 Compare these low totals to the years 2007 to 2011 when the total number of available listings ranged between 734 and 1,026.
 Historically the highest number of available listings along the South Coast was recorded in June of 1992 when there were 1,297 listings available for sale; now that was a Buyer’s market!

-Of the 111 sales in February 2018, 61 of them were over $1,000,000 which equates to 55% of the total sales, up from 44% in January and down from 56% in December (which tied for the highest percentage rate recorded in recent history.)
+Of the 147 sales in September 2018, 67 sold for over $1,000,000 which equates to 45.6% of the total sales, up from 45% in August.
 The South Coast of Santa Barbara is not an inexpensive place to purchase real estate as compared to most areas of the United States, but again many people will pay more to live and invest in Santa Barbara.
-Of the 111 sales in February 2018, 237 (33%) were for cash with no mortgages involved.
+Of the 147 sales in September 2018, 21% (31) were cash transactions, down from 25% in August.

-Data from Realtor.com indicates that 13 of the 20 Hottest Housing Markets in February 2018 were in California, ranging from San Francisco as #1 to Los Angeles as #20.
-These are the markets seeing the quickest sales and most buyer demand online; Santa Barbara did not place on this list.
-To see the whole article: https://www.realtor.com/news/trends/20-hottest-markets-real-estate-u-s-february-2018/ .
-Looking at the heated San Francisco market, it is not unusual to see listings generating multiple offers and being bid up much higher than the list price.
-Thanks to Kim Wiley with Compass in San Francisco for this overbid data.
-Number 1 of the top 20 overbids in February was a House on Teresita Blvd. which was listed at $1,199,000 and sold for $1,950,000, 62.6% over the list price.
-The 20th sale on the list was a Condominium on McAllister Street which was listed at $899,000 and sold for $1,215,000, 35.2% over the sales price.
-To see Kim’s full list of San Francisco overbids check out: www.compass.com/c/kim.wiley/february-2018-top-20-overbids?1521048344927 .
+As of October 2018, data from Realtor.com indicates that 5 of the 20 Hottest Housing Markets in the United States were in California, ranging from San Francisco as #7 (down from #3 in September) to Stockton-Lodi at #19 (down from #13 in September).
+As of October 2018 the hottest housing zip code in California was in Berkeley and the lowest was in Ardin.
+To review the Realtor.com data, check out: https://www.realtor.com/research/reports/hottest-markets/ .
+Looking at the super-heated Seller’s market in San Francisco, it is not unusual to see listings generating multiple offers and being bid up much higher than the asking price; thanks to Kim Wiley with our Compass office in San Francisco for the following overbid data.
+Number 1 of the top 20 San Francisco overbids in August was a TIC (Tenants In Common) unit on 15th Street which was listed at $1,395,000 and sold for $2,403,375, 72% over the listing price.
+The 20th highest overbid on the list was a house on Plymouth Avenue which was listed at $1,888,000 and sold for $2,625,000, 39% over the listing price.
+To see Kim’s full list of San Francisco overbids check out https://www.compass.com/c/kim.wiley/august-2018-top-20-overbids?1536773003235 .

-The decline in the frequency of owners deciding to market their homes has played another critical role in pressurizing the many markets; owners are now staying in their homes at a median rate of 10 years, the highest level since the National Association of Realtors started tracking this statistic in 1985.
-Take for example the available inventory as of March 8th in Goleta where there were only 41 active House/PUD listings and 32 pending sales, which equates to only a 1.3 month supply of properties for Buyers to choose from.
-Under 3 months of inventory would typically be considered a Seller’s market and lower than 2 months points to a feverish Seller’s market.
+As of October 7th in Goleta where there were 65 active House/PUD listings and 25 pending sales, which equates to only a 2.6 month supply of listings for Buyers to choose from.
+Generally under 3 months of inventory would be considered a Seller’s market and lower than 2 months points to a feverish Seller’s market.
 Historically a 4 to 5 month supply of available inventory would indicate a well-balanced market between Buyers and Sellers and typically over a 6 or 7 month supply would be considered a Buyer’s market.
-Based on Santa Barbara Multiple Listing Service data and as of March 8th, Carpinteria/Summerland had a 5.2 month supply, Montecito had an 8.8 month supply, Santa Barbara had a 2 month supply and Hope Ranch had only a 2.8 month supply.
-These inventory statistics indicate that Santa Barbara, Hope Ranch and Goleta markets are still tilting in the Seller’s favor while Carpinteria/Summerland and Montecito are in or are shifting into a Buyer’s market.
-With a total of 126 House/PUD pending sales and only 279 active listings on the South Coast of Santa Barbara County, there is only a combined 2.2 month supply of House/PUD listings for Buyers to choose from.
-With a total of 51 Condominium pending sales and only 94 active listings on the South Coast of Santa Barbara County, there is a 1.8 month supply of condominium listings for Buyers to choose from.
-In the short term it seems apparent that the disaster in Montecito has dampened demand in that segment of the market as there is an 8.8 month supply of active listings for sale in February.
-The reverse is true in Hope Ranch where there was a 13.6 month supply of active listings in early January, then a 3.6 month supply in February and now there is only a 2.8 month supply of active listings to choose from.
-It is too soon to know how the Montecito disaster will affect Montecito values in the long term, but it has put pressure on the Hope Ranch market.
+Based on Santa Barbara Multiple Listing Service data and as of October 7th, Carpinteria/Summerland had a 5.8 month supply, Montecito had a 5.5 month supply, Santa Barbara had a 3.2 month supply and Hope Ranch had a 11.3 month supply.
+These inventory statistics indicate that the Goleta and Santa Barbara markets are still tilting in the Seller’s favor, while the Carpinteria/Summerland, Hope Ranch and Montecito market are tilting more towards a Buyer’s market.
+With a total of 113 House/PUD pending sales and only 427 active listings on the South Coast of Santa Barbara County, there is only a combined 3.8 month supply (up from 3 in September) of House/PUD listings for Buyers to choose from.
+With a total of 46 Condominium pending sales and only 133 active listings on the South Coast of Santa Barbara County, there is a 2.9 month supply (up from 2.7 in September) of condominium listings for Buyers to choose from.
+It is too soon to know how the Montecito disaster will affect Montecito values in the long term, but pressures on Hope Ranch and the upper price rangers of Santa Barbara and Goleta housing supply seems evident.
+Buyers do seem to be moving more cautiously than they did just a few months ago and some are taking their time assessing all the listing options along the South Coast of Santa Barbara County.

 Feel free to contact me with any real estate related questions.